-BBSRC DPhil Studentship: Hitching a ride with a humanized retroelement Nuffield Division of Clinical Laboratory Sciences (NDCLS), Radcliffe Department of Medicine, University of Oxford in collaboration with Oxford Biomedica Application Deadline: Friday 5th July 2024 (12:00 midday GMT) Project Start Date: 13th October 2024 Supervisors Primary Supervisor: Professor Stephen Hyde Secondary Supervisor: Dr Jakob Haldrup About the Project We have recently demonstrated that lentivirus-derived nanoparticles (LVNPs) generated from HIV-1 can provide transient ribonucleoprotein (RNP) delivery of genome editors to mammalian cells (Haldrup et al 2023; PMID: 37678882).
+BBSRC DPhil Studentship: Hitching a ride with a humanized retroelement Nuffield Division of Clinical Laboratory Sciences (NDCLS), Radcliffe Department of Medicine, University of Oxford in collaboration with Oxford Biomedica Application Deadline: Friday 1st December 2023 (12:00 midday GMT) Project Start Date: 13th October 2024 Supervisors Primary Supervisor: Professor Stephen Hyde Secondary Supervisors: Dr Jakob Haldrup About the Project We have recently demonstrated that lentivirus-derived nanoparticles (LVNPs) generated from HIV-1 can provide transient ribonucleoprotein (RNP) delivery of genome editors to mammalian cells.
 LVNP delivery addresses multiple long-standing disadvantages associated with lentiviral and AAV vector delivery of genome editing tools which both suffer from: (i) limited packaging capacity, (ii) unwanted genomic integration, and (iii) unnecessarily prolonged expression.
 Importantly, as with conventional lentiviral vectors, LVNP cell tropism can be controlled via judicious selection of appropriate envelope proteins.
 One potentially limiting factor that we have not addressed in our current LVNP designs is the potential for HIV-1 driven host immune responses to the LVNP platform.
 In this project, we hypothesise that host immunological responses to LVNPs can be modulated by replacing both the HIV-1 derived components and the pseudotyping envelope proteins with biologically active homologues rescued from the human genome.
 Our source of these homologues will be endogenous retroviruses (ERVs), remnants of viral elements that have become passengers in the human genome.
 Amongst the ~5% of the human genome derived from ERV sequences are homologues of HIV-1 Gag/GagPol, a subset of which can self-assemble to form capsids that can deliver nucleic acid cargos to specific cell types.
 Since ERVs are already present in the human genome, and have been inherited for millennia, they are anticipated to be immunologically inert and thus less likely to trigger host immune responses than HIV-1 derived viral vectors or LVNPs.
 This project focuses on engineering a radical enhancement of our LVNP approach to generate an advanced genome editing platform suitable for the treatment of a wide array of both inherited and acquired human diseases using CRISPR technology.
-Informal enquiries about the project should be addressed to: jakob.haldrupjensen@ndcls.ox.ac.uk About the BBSRC Collaborative Training Partnership in Advanced Bioscience of Viral Products (ABViP) This PhD studentship is part of the Biotechnology and Biological Sciences Research Council (BBSRC) Collaborative Training Partnership (CTP) in Advanced Bioscience of Viral Products (ABViP).
+About the BBSRC Collaborative Training Partnership in Advanced Bioscience of Viral Products (ABViP) This PhD studentship is part of the Biotechnology and Biological Sciences Research Council (BBSRC) Collaborative Training Partnership (CTP) in Advanced Bioscience of Viral Products (ABViP).
 The ABViP-CTP is a comprehensive, multidisciplinary training programme designed to deliver the next generation of bioscience leaders who will advance research on the underpinning bioscience of viral products for future gene therapies and vaccines.
 Led by Oxford Biomedica (OXB) and involving both UCL and the University of Oxford, CTP students will have access to a wide-ranging portfolio of training opportunities at the Partner sites including taught courses and case studies designed to complement the doctoral research.
-Students trained through the ABViP CTP will gain a holistic insight into the research and activities required to develop the medicines of the future, with the ability to see the maturation of new medicines through both an academic and industrial lens.
+Students trained through the ABViP CTP will gain a holistic insight into the research and development activities required to develop the medicines of the future, with the ability to see the world of medicines development through both an academic and industrial lens.
 For more information about the ABViP CTP, please click on the following link.